HMS Vivid (shore establishment 1890)

 HMS Vivid was the Royal Navy designation for the barracks at Devonport in England and for other nominal bases in Cornwall, Ireland and Wales.

 HMS Vivid was commissioned in 1890, and operated as a training unit until 1914.
 The base was renamed HMS Drake in 1934, which today refers to all of Her Majesty's Naval Base Plymouth.

 Other, nominal bases, were established for personnel on detached duty and attached to HMS Vivid for accounting purposes.
-These base were also named "Vivid".
+These bases were also named "Vivid".